Sale and Assignment of LLC Membership Interests

 (b) A member of a limited liability company or an assignee of a membership interest in a limited liability company does not have an interest in any specific property of the company.

 The characterization of an LLC membership interest as personal property is important because it also signifies what it is not.
-For instance, such an interest is not a negotiable instrument subject to the Uniform Commercial Code (found in Texas Business & Commerce Code Section 3.201 et seq.); neither is an LLC membership considered to be a security subject to securities laws: “An interest in a partnership or limited liability company is not a security unless it is dealt in or traded on securities exchanges or in securities markets, [and the company agreement] expressly provide[s] that it is a security . . . or it is an investment company security.”
+For instance, it is not a real property interest even though the LLC may own real estate.
+It is not a negotiable instrument subject to the Uniform Commercial Code (found in Texas Business & Commerce Code Section 3.201 et seq.).
+Nor is a small-business LLC membership interest usually considered to be a security subject to state and federal securities laws: “An interest in a partnership or limited liability company is not a security unless it is dealt in or traded on securities exchanges or in securities markets, [and the company agreement] expressly provide[s] that it is a security . . . or it is an investment company security.”
 Tex.
 Bus. & Com.
 Code Sec.
 8.103(c).

 The foregoing applies regardless of whether the membership interest is considered certificated or uncertificated.